The

 http:/www.mmdtkw.org/RomeShak118-Ovid.jpg

-The sources for Shakespeare's classical Roman and Greek plays were
+The sources for Shakespeare's classical Roman and Greek plays

-did not use the sources in their original languages -- he lifted vast
+Shakespeare did not use the sources in their original languages

-stretches of lines from the English translations.
+-- he lifted vast stretches of lines from the English

 http:/www.mmdtkw.org/RomeShak119-Booths_Caesar.jpg

-Booth brothers acted together for the first and only time in a benefit
+Shakespearean Booth brothers acted together for the first and

-Caesar.
-John Wilkes Booth, who played Mark Antony, the only
+25, 1864.
+John Wilkes Booth, who played Mark Antony, the

 http:/www.mmdtkw.org/RomeShak120-ELIZABETHAN-PLAYHOUSES.jpg

-Live entertainment was the only kind available in Shakespeare's London,
+Live entertainment was the only kind available in Shakespeare's

-restrictions, religious pressure, and a dispute over a lease caused his
+a dispute over a lease caused Shakespeare's company to pull up

-company to pull up stakes and move to the south side of the Thames.
+stakes and move to the south side of the Thames.

 http:/www.mmdtkw.org/RomeShak121-TheatreCutaway.jpg

-the London "O" theatres had several layers of balcony seats where the
+the ancient theatres, the London "O" theatres had several tiers

-higher paying customers sat.
-They were open to the air and almost
+They were open to the air and almost always hosted daytime

-always hosted daytime performances.
-London theatre companies also
+performances.
+London theatre companies also played in

-"King's Men", Shakespeare's acting company, eventually also played in
+Men", Shakespeare's acting company, eventually also played in

 the indoor Blackfriars theatre.